Joe Smith (basketball)

-Joseph Leynard Smith (born July 26, 1975) is an American former professional basketball player, who mostly played at power forward, for 12 teams in the National Basketball Association during his 16-year career.
+Joseph Leynard Smith (born July 26, 1975) is an American former professional basketball player.
+A power forward, he played for 12 teams in the National Basketball Association (NBA) during his 16-year career.

 Born and raised in Norfolk, Virginia, Smith was the College Player of the Year at Maryland in 1995 and the No. 1 pick of that season's NBA draft, picked by the Golden State Warriors.
 He was named to the 1995–96 All-Rookie team.
 Smith was mobile throughout his career, as he was one of the most traded players in league history.
 In 1998, Smith was traded to the Philadelphia 76ers; he then played for the Minnesota Timberwolves (with a midway pitstop for the Detroit Pistons) until 2003.
 He later played for the Milwaukee Bucks, the Denver Nuggets, the 76ers again, the Chicago Bulls, the Oklahoma City Thunder, the Cleveland Cavaliers, the Atlanta Hawks, the New Jersey Nets, and the Los Angeles Lakers.
+Smith was on the active roster of 12 different teams, which was an NBA record shared with Jim Jackson, Tony Massenburg, Chucky Brown, and Ish Smith; until Ish played with the Denver Nuggets, his 13th team, in the 2022–23 season.

 Smith attended Maury High School and played at the University of Maryland.

 Collegiate career

 Smith played for Maryland for two seasons.
 As a sophomore, Smith averaged 20.8 points and 10.6 rebounds a game, and was named to the AP NCAA All-America Team.
-On March 2, 1995, Smith scored a collegiate career high 40 points and made a game winning tip in shot during a 94-92 victory over Duke.
+On March 2, 1995, Smith scored a collegiate career high 40 points and made a game winning tip in shot during a 94–92 victory over Duke.

 NBA career

 Golden State Warriors (1995–1998)

 In the 1995 NBA draft, Smith was selected by the Golden State Warriors as the first overall pick, before fellow power forwards Kevin Garnett, Antonio McDyess and Rasheed Wallace, as well as guard Jerry Stackhouse.
-On November 30, 1995, Smith scored his highest single game point total of his rookie season, with 30 points in a 125-121 loss to the Atlanta Hawks.
-On January 20, 1996, Smith grabbed a career high 20 rebounds, while also scoring 21 points, during a 110-102 loss to the Charlotte Hornets.
+On November 30, 1995, Smith scored his highest single game point total of his rookie season, with 30 points in a 125–121 loss to the Atlanta Hawks.
+On January 20, 1996, Smith grabbed a career high 20 rebounds, while also scoring 21 points, during a 110–102 loss to the Charlotte Hornets.
 At the end of the year, after starting all 82 games, Smith was named to the NBA All-Rookie First Team for the 1995–96 season and finished third in the Rookie of the Year voting to Damon Stoudamire and Arvydas Sabonis.

 The following season, Smith would average a career best 18.7 points per game, second on the team only to Latrell Sprewell's 24.2 points per game.
-On January 8, 1997, Smith scored a career high 38 points in a 109-95 loss to the Vancouver Grizzlies.
-For the second season in a row, however, the Warriors would again miss the postseason, this time with a 30-52 record.
+On January 8, 1997, Smith scored a career high 38 points in a 109–95 loss to the Vancouver Grizzlies.
+For the second season in a row, however, the Warriors would again miss the postseason, this time with a 30–52 record.